scottvr/HOGRAZR-199x/README.md

 ```
 >not even punctuated like a real sentence.
 Just hovering there while the music played.
 >
 >And the music...
 Well, as with the entire game and the varying reports of labeling - and I have no doubt they are all true, even if nobody's recollection exactly  matches reality.
 The rumors and confusion came from a real place, a real tangible thing.
 Or things.
-I will tell you aboue the version of the game I played - I had in  my possession for some time, as best I can recall.
+I will tell you about the version of the game I played - I had in  my possession for some time, as best I can recall.
 OK.
 So the music...
 >
 >People saying "late 80s club music" undersell how wrong it felt.
 It had that cheap Roland groovebox energy, sure — synthetic bass stabs, gated snares, a four-on-the-floor kick — but under it was something else.
 Metallic clanging loops.
 Rhythmic wet sounds that only later, once you knew more about industrial slaughterhouses, became recognizable.
 Every thirty seconds or so a calm educational-film narrator would cut in through static:
 >